The SoapGirls

 The SoapGirls are an alternative rock band consisting of French-born, South African-raised sisters Noemie Debray ("Mie") (guitar, vocals) and Camille Debray ("Mille") (bass guitar, vocals).
+They are sisters born about a year apart.
 The sisters are the only full members of the band, using various session drummers when touring and recording (see band members section).
 The band are DIY (independent of any major record label) and known for their almost constant touring, often playing 100 shows a year, and for their close connection to fans through their regular live streams and shows on YouTube.
-In November 2025, the band support Wednesday13 for six dates, following on from a run of almost 70 dates of their Wild At Heart tour across US, UK, Europe and Japan.
+In November 2025, the band supported Wednesday13 for six dates, following on from a run of almost 70 dates of their Wild At Heart tour across US, UK, Europe and Japan.

 The band have achieved press coverage in the music magazines Rolling Stone, Classic Rock, Planet Rock, Vive Le Rock, and Louder Than War, as well as on TotalRock.

 Early in their professional career, the SoapGirls were a dance-pop act signed to the South African branch of Universal Music Group with whom they scored a number one hit album on the country's music chart.